riya-dhama/Datathons/README.md

        - Algorithm Used : RandomForest, Gradient Boost, XG Boost
        - Result : Least RMSE Value on Test DataSet is 3.92

+- SDS Club Challenges:

+   * <a href="https://github.com/riya-dhama/Datathons-Competitions/tree/master/Used%20Car%20Price"> Car Price  </a> :
+    To determine the price of its used cars.
+      - Algoorithms Used : Linear Regression, Decision Tree, Random Forest